BioBone: Bioactive Hydrogel-based Implants to Induce Bone Regeneration

 For this purpose, we will:

-2. Optimize the method of incorporation into 3D-printed titanium implants.
+1. Optimize the formulation as well as the method of incorporation into 3D-printed titanium implants.

-The incorporated implants will be tested for biocompatibility and osteointegration in critical-size bone defect models in vivo.
+2. Test the incorporated implants for biocompatibility and osteointegration in critical-size bone defect models in vivo.

 As we recently demonstrated for the novel materials, we will examine several success criteria, which will be refined according to input from orthopedic oncology surgeons who routinely perform tumor resections.